liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I was suspicious of his motives
 1. seasoning/spice/condiment
 1. the rise in unemployment was a manifestation of the economic crisis
-1. quantum mechanics theory suggests a world constantly in changing
 1. I'm sure he won't betray your trust
 1. I need to pay off all my debts before I leave the country
 1. frustration/setback